Go from blank page to finished essay on the bar exam

 Use Approsheets to get an overview of how to approach different issues within a given subject, practice with essays with the checklist next to you, and visualize the flowcharts during closed-book essay practice or (as some bar takers reported) even during the exam

-See the welcome guide for some more ideas!
-You can see a sample of the welcome guide here.
+See the Welcome guide for some more ideas!
+You can see the Welcome guide in the samples here.

 Yep, they’re ready to use!